splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/9-classes-and-objects/1-concepts/0-classes.md

 Given this, you might be surprised to see that the constructor of Greeting does not contain a `return` statement.
 The reason for this is that the compiler already knows exactly what should be returned from a constructor, so it can make sure the right value is returned without being explicitly instructed to do it.

-To add this class to your program, copy the code above into a file called "Greeting.cs" within a console project.
+To add this class to your C# project, copy the code above into a file called "Greeting.cs" within a console project.
 Run your project...nothing happens!
 That is because much like a method that is never called, a class does not do much on its own.
 To actually execute this code we need to use the class to create an **object**.